 Pero, I need to share with you an anecdote: I grew up in a small town in Venezuela, both of my parents are civil engineers, so my childhood was surrounded by construction sites, sketches, and math- tons of math.
 However, there was something happening year after year in the Holidays.
 My mom would forget that she was an engineer and she started embracing her witch side to welcome the Holidays.
-She loved rituals and truly believed in superstitions; therefore, she taught my sister and me everything she knew so we could also implement it in years to come.
+She loved rituals and truly believed in superstitions; therefore, she taught me and my sister everything she knew so we could implement those things in years to come.

 In our house, we all embraced the rituals- even, my dad.
 I never realized how much I was connected with this type of activity.
-It truly marked a difference in the way I perceived rituals and superstitions- at the end rituals and superstitions are symbolic actions to close cycles and make space for new ones.
+It truly marked a difference in the way I perceived rituals and superstitions – in the end, rituals and superstitions are symbolic actions to close cycles and make space for new ones.